robcarver17/skipperman/docs/volunteer_rota_help.md

 - Preferred duties: the duties that the volunteer wants to do, from their registration form.
 NOTE: If someone says they have a PB2 or instructor qualification, it does not mean they do!
 - Same / different preferences: for some events (primarily cadet week), volunteers can say if they want to do one role or several.
 - Skills recorded in the Skipperman database.
 This is more likely to accurate, but you should still check it.
-- Previous volunteer role at the last event they did - very helpful for allocating.
+- Most common volunteer role at other events they have done - very helpful for allocating.
 - For each day the role they are doing, and the buttons you can use to give them roles.
 - Notes which you can edit.
 - Other information from their registration form.